 It may be surprising to learn that even your hottest tap water is probably too hot for breast milk warming.
 If you use tap water to heat breast milk, use warm water, not the hottest.
 Most hot tap water is set to 120F to 140F (the Consumer Product Safety Commission suggests that water heaters be set to a maximum temperature of 120F to prevent scalding injuries in children, but many are set higher).
 Once breast milk is warmed to temperatures higher than 104F/40 C (for perspective, 104F is what most of us would describe as warm, and is the normal limit for hot tubs), breast milk's nutritional and immunological value begins to deteriorate.
 By the time breast milk reaches sustained temperatures of 125F/52C, which is hot, but not yet scalding, the rate of breast milk quality deterioration increases significantly (for perspective, 140F/60C is what many people would start to consider scalding hot).

 The Science of Breast Milk Handling

-While at first these breast milk handling guidelines may seem persnickety, the science behind them leaves no room for interpretation.
+While at first, these breast milk handling guidelines may seem persnickety, the science behind them leaves no room for interpretation.
 How a mother handles breast milk can make a real difference in the health and nutrition of her infant.
-For those interested in learning the medical nitty gritty behind these guidelines and more can refer to the same book your pediatrician or lactation specialist may be using, Breastfeeding: A Guide for the Medical Professional.
+For those interested in learning the medical nitty-gritty behind these guidelines and more can refer to, Breastfeeding: A Guide for the Medical Professional the same book your pediatrician or lactation specialist may be using.

 - Human Milk Storage Information for Home Use for Full-Term Infants, The Academy of Breastfeeding Medicine, Volume 5, Number, 3, 2010